Timothy Barber Memorial Scholarship Fund

 Tim was an active member of WARE and gave meaningful guidance to the adults around him on the best ways to achieve racial equality for students in the schools.

 WARE members felt that the most appropriate way to honor Tim was to help other students go to college.
 Therefore, the Tim Barber Memorial Scholarship Fund was established in 1987.

 The scholarship award is given to young people who, like Tim, have made a positive impact in their community, especially with regard to eliminating racism.
 Since 1989, scholarships amounting to over $40,000 have been awarded to over 50 students graduating from Wayne County schools.
-There are two $1,000 and two $500 awards given out annually.
+The Scholarship Fund is currently awarding up to $4000 in scholarships each year.
 We keep a list of past winners.